hmc-cs-131/cs131-course-notes/markdown/lec01.md

 ## What is a Programming Language?
 In this exercise, take a moment to reflect on the definition of a programming language.
 Write a definition that you believe would be agreed upon by everyone.
 Alternatively, write a definition that you personally agree with but others may have differing opinions on.
 This exercise encourages critical thinking about the nature and purpose of programming languages.

-## Upcoming Tasks
-Here's a summary of the tasks to be completed this week:
-- Complete the class participation/feedback form.
-- Finish Module 1 by Sunday, 11:59 PM.
-- Submit HW1 by Sunday, 11:59 PM.
-- Fill out CS 131 intro survey to subit your GitHub ID.
-- (optional but encouraged!)
-Attend Prof. Bang's office hours today from 5-6 PM in this room.
-- On Monday, the HW2 kickoff will take place, along with a Haskell programming environment demo.
-We'll ensure everyone feels prepared and comfortable to start HW2 and Module 2.

 ## A Little History and Herstory (Theirstory?)

 ### The Era of Human Computers